 Sometimes situations like this can work themselves out.
-New friendships can feel exciting and bring new experience and interests into a person’s life.
+New friendships can feel exciting and bring new experiences and interests into a person’s life.
 It is quite normal when lots of different primary school pupils go to one large secondary school that friendships change.
 Some people like to stay close to their primary school friends.
 This can feel safe and show the other friend (best friend) your loyalty to them.
 Other people may want to explore new friendships and meet new people.
 This doesn’t mean that old friendships are less important, even if it may feel this way to the person who is ‘left out’.
-If you don’t feel able to say how you feel you may want to explore starting conversations with people you’ve not met.
+If you don’t feel able to say how you feel you may want to explore starting conversations with new people.
 Try to join in activities or sit on someone’s lunch table.
 Ask them about themselves.
-What are they interested in, what music do they like, how is school working out?
+What are they interested in, what music do they like, how is school working out for them?

 Finding new friendships is part of moving to a new school.
-Although it can feel difficult at times it can also be a really good experience.
+Although it can feel difficult at times, it can also be a really positive experience.
 It doesn’t have to mean choosing between old and new friendships.

 "Speak to Grace about your friendship with Romi"

 Starting a conversation like this can feel delicate and difficult.
 It is important to think about a good time and place to do this.
 Choose your words carefully.
 The words you use can really make a difference to how the conversation goes.
 Saying something like ‘Hey Grace, I see that you and Romi are getting on really well.
 Maybe we could all sit together at lunch tomorrow?’ may have a better outcome than ‘Why are you and Romi ignoring me and not including me in things?
 The first one is more positive and shows you are still including Grace and being kind.
 The second approach might feel like you are accusing your best friend and her new friend of leaving you out when it is quite possible that they didn’t mean to.
 Practising what you’d like to say before you say it can help you feel more confident.